 Though unknown to most, TEP is the process by which most language service providers operate.
 TEP stands for Translation-Editing-Proofreading.
-These are the most important elements in translation and they ensure that your text is word-perfect every time.
-These steps are essential for high-quality and accurate translations, and we at Crisol Translation Services are meticulous in their execution.
+These are the most important elements in the translation workflow and they ensure that your text is word-perfect every time.
+Essential for high-quality and accurate translations, TEP is sacred for us here at Crisol Translation Services and we are meticulous in their execution.

 The T in TEP Stands for “Translation”

 This part may seem obvious, but there are many different stages in the translation process.
-When faced with a project, first we must choose who on our team is most suited to the task.
-This involves considering the subject matter, language pair and time required.
-Should the text be of a specialist nature, we must ensure that the translator taking on the project is an industry expert, so our client receives the most accurate translation.
+When faced with a project, first we must choose who in our team is best suited for the task.
+This involves considering the subject matter, language pair, and time required.
+Should the text be of a specialist nature, we must ensure that the translator taking on the project is an industry expert, so our client receives the most accurate final product.